AWaselnuk/AWaselnuk.github.io/_drafts/2016-11-03-promiscuous-pairing.md

 To get even more out of the pairing session, let’s select a thing that we are stuck on.
 Our partner’s perspective will likely unblock us!

-To clarify: pairing **is not a brainstorming session**.
+To clarify: pairing is not a brainstorming session.
 Going in we should have high level things figured out.
 We want to get straight into the weeds.

-Pairing **is not a peer review session**.
+Pairing is not a peer review session.
 We aren’t going to our partners with a finished concept and asking for feedback.
 We should not have all the answers going in.
 We will find the path and create the thing together.

-Pairing **is co-creation.** So let’s select a specific, shippable thing to work on.
+Pairing is co-creation.
+So let’s select a specific, shippable thing to work on.

 #### Know the roles